| Title: | Standardization of Raw Discrete Questionnaire Scores |

 CompScoreTable$attach_StandardScale(scale, overwrite = FALSE)

-object defining a scale
+scaleStandardScale object defining a scale

-boolean indicating if the definition for a scale of the same name should be overwritten
+overwriteboolean indicating if the definition for a scale of the same name should be overwritten

 attach_FrequencyTable()

-Attach previously generated FrequencyTable
+Attach previously generated FrequencyTable for a given

-containing every attached scale will be calulcated
+variable.
+ScoreTable containing every attached scale will be calulcated

-automatically based on every new FrequencyTable
+automatically based on every new FrequencyTable.

-CompScoreTable$attach_FrequencyTable( ft, var, if_exists = c("stop", "append", "replace") )
+if_exists = c("stop", "append", "replace")

-FrequencyTable to be attached
+)ftFrequencyTable to be attached

-String with the name of the variable
+varString with the name of the variable

-Action that should be taken if FrequencyTable
+if_existsAction that should be taken if FrequencyTable for

 given variable already exists in the object.

-DEFAULT: don't do anything
+stop DEFAULT: don't do anything

-recalculates existing table
+append recalculates existing table

-replaces existing table
+replace replaces existing table

 export_ScoreTable()

-Export list of ScoreTables
+Export list of ScoreTables from the object

 CompScoreTable$export_ScoreTable(vars = NULL, strip = FALSE)

-Names of the variables for which to get the tables.
+varsNames of the variables for which to get the tables.

-default - get all off them.
+If left at NULL default - get all off them.

-logical indicating if the ScoreTables
+striplogical indicating if the ScoreTables should be stripped

-during export.
+down to FrequencyTables during export.
 Defaults to FALSE

-list of ScoreTable
+list of ScoreTable or FrequencyTable object

 standardize()

-Compute standardize scores for data.frame
+Compute standardize scores for data.frame of raw scores.

 Additionally, the raw scores can be used to recalculate ScoreTables

-before computing (using calc = T
+before computing (using calc = T).

 CompScoreTable$standardize(data, what, vars = names(data), calc = FALSE)

-data.frame containing raw scores.
+datadata.frame containing raw scores.

-- the quantile of raw score in the distribution
+quan - the quantile of raw score in the distribution

-- normalized Z score for the raw scores
+Z - normalized Z score for the raw scores

-name of the scale attached to the CompScoreTable
+name of the scale attached to the CompScoreTable object

-vector of variable names which will taken into account
+varsvector of variable names which will taken into account

-be computed (or recalculated, if
+calcshould the ScoreTables be computed (or recalculated, if

 some are already provided?).
 Default to TRUE

-with standardized values
+data.frame with standardized values

 clone()